AllenCellModeling/quilt3distribute/examples/aics_pipeline_integrated_single_cell.md

 batches of files hosted on our website.
 This repository provides the same high quality, curated datasets of labeled cell lines, but through Quilt's loading mechanism.

-Data versioning, downloading, and loading though Quilt's T4 is a substantial step towards trivially shareable and reproducible analyses.
+Data versioning, downloading, and loading though Quilt is a substantial step towards trivially shareable and reproducible analyses.

 ## Contents